zivla20/data-analytics-power-bi-report649/README.md

 ### Milestone 3:

-* A continuous date table was created, starting from the earliest date in the 'Orders'[Order Date] column and ending with the lastest date in the 'Orders'[Shipping Date] column.
+* A continuous date table was created, starting from the earliest date in the 'Orders'[Order Date] column and ending with the lastest date in the 'Orders'[Shipping Date] column
   The following DAX formula was used:
   Date = CALENDAR(Min( Orders[OrderDate]), ENDOFYEAR(Orders[ShippingDate]))
   The following columns were then created within the date table:
   1. Day of Week
   2. Month Number